Ali-Wael-Hassan/imagelib/README.md

 Step-by-step lessons for absolute C++ beginners, each a `.md` lesson plus a runnable `.cpp` demo built as `tutorial_01_image` … `tutorial_04_simd`.
-The tour's example filters are the **grayscale + invert kernels you write by hand** (Lesson 1) — the library is the tool, the filter loop is yours, exactly as in the assignment:
+The tour's example filters are the **grayscale + invert kernels you write by hand** (Lesson 1) — the library is the tool.

 - [01 — Images](tutorial/01_image.md) load/save/inspect, pixels, write your own
   `grayManual` / `invertManual`